JonasHellrigl/JonasArduinoLibrarys/README.md

 ```

 # How to use Fade.h
-Fade.h fades a LED in a given Interval.
+Fade.h fades a LED in a given Interval

-It starts at LOW and slowly increases the brightness by +15.
+It starts at LOW and slowly increases the brightness by +15

-When the Brightness is at 255, the Brightness decreases by -15;
+When the Brightness is at 255, the Brightness decreases by -15 until it is at 0

 - ### Constructor: (it must be a PWM Pin)
 ```